MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-define-and-allocate-costs.md

 > [!NOTE]
 > The example uses the demo data in the [!INCLUDE[prod_short](includes/prod_short.md)].

-### <a name="to-define-the-allocation-source-prod-cost-center-on-the-general-fasttab"></a>To define the allocation source PROD cost centre on the General FastTab
+### To define the allocation source PROD cost centre on the General FastTab

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Cost Allocation**, and then choose the related link.
 2. On the **Cost Allocation** page, choose the **New** action.